DWHL General Membership

 You need to be a DWHL member with a current year USA Hockey Membership ID.

-If you are not rostered on a team and want to sub into league games, you need to go to the Sub Only page & register as a sub.
-We recommend sending an email to email@example.com as well so we can quickly ensure you are on our approved sub list for games.
+If you are not rostered on a team and want to sub into league games, you need to send an email to firstname.lastname@example.org so we can send you registration details as well as ensure you are on our approved sub list for games once registration is complete.

 Rostered team members are expected to submit their attendance (attending or not attending) by 24 hours prior to the game.
 After that time, both subs and rostered members of other division teams will receive an email with information on expected sub openings.
 Please note, this does not guarantee the number of available openings – there may be more or fewer than expected.
 Subs will be placed on teams within 15-20 minutes of game start.